hattori-lab/SACRA/README.md

 ## STEP 1.
 Alignment
 SACRA performs all vs all pairwise alignment of input long-read by LAST aligner for constructing aligned read clusters (ARCs).
-For obtaining better performance of SACRA, input long-read needs to be highly accurate by error-correction by some tools (e.g. MHAP of canu, HiFi reads of PacBio, etc.).
+For obtaining better performance of SACRA, input long-read needs to be relatively high accurate by error-correction by some tools (e.g. MHAP of canu, HiFi reads of PacBio, etc.).
 In the original paper, error-corrected long reads had relatively high accuracy with 97% on average.
 This process takes a time, so we recommend using multithreads.

 - The options for using this step is below.
 You can change these options in the config.yml.
     - `a` : Gap existence cost of LAST aligner (default: 0).